 Secrets in Berlin parks

 Eliana Buenaventura now also collects flesh flies in Berlin, for example in the Rehberge Park.
 "We know they sit on mammalian droppings, crawl on their fur or wounds, or feed on sweat or eye fluid," she says.
-The dead cells then carry the flies with them – or with them.
+The flies then carry the dead cells with them – or in them.
 "I can isolate this foreign DNA in the laboratory and thus determine which host animals the flies have come into contact with, such as foxes, polecats or martens."
 Together with scientists from Freie Universität and the Berlin Center for Genomics in Biodiversity Research, a biodiversity map is to be gradually created for Berlin parks and new methods developed to monitor wild animal populations.

 "When it comes to biodiversity, many people immediately think of the Amazon or tropical rainforests," says Buenaventura.
 But many green spaces in Berlin are also connected to wilder corners by narrow corridors and offer mammals, birds and reptiles an important habitat.
 Your flies should help to create awareness of the secret life in Berlin's parks.
 "I want Berliners to recognize the wealth they have right on their doorstep and how important it is to protect it."